 There are 2 types of assurance of support.
 Which one you need depends on the visa type.

 To get some types of visas you must have an assurance of support.
 These are:

 Some visas may need an assurance of support.
-It's up to the Department of Immigration and Border Protection to decide in each case.
+It's up to the Department of Home Affairs to decide in each case.
 These visa types are:

 - former resident